Our internship course places you with an employer or a voluntary or community organisation to boost your BA with workplace and community experience.

 Our internship course gives you the chance to gain work experience through undertaking a project in a real-world workplace.
 It is available in the third year of your Bachelor of Arts.

-The course is career-oriented, and you will have the opportunity to develop and showcase a variety of transferable skills of value to the market place: critical thinking, analysis and writing, teamwork, communication and social media, data collection, translation and archival documentation.
+The course is career-focussed, and gives you the opportunity to develop and showcase a variety of transferable skills of value to the workplace: research, critical analysis, report writing, teamwork and communication, project coordination, problem-solving, communication, presentation.